physionetchallenges/physionetchallenges.github.io/2024/index.md

 00001_lr.dat 16 1000.0(0)/mV 16 0    V4
 00001_lr.dat 16 1000.0(0)/mV 16 0    V5
 00001_lr.dat 16 1000.0(0)/mV 16 0    V6
+#Image: 00001_lr-0.png
 ```

-The goal is to reconstruct the WFDB header and signal files by reconstructing the ECG waveform from the ECG image and/or classifying the ECG image.
+The goal is to reconstruct the WFDB header and signal files by extracting the ECG waveform from the ECG image and/or classifying the ECG image.

 ## Data Processing